ankschoubey/blog/src/content/post/life-blog/69-resume-tips.md

 You have to look for a more targetted approach rather than treating it like a black box.

-## Target companies so that you avoid wasting time. #whiteBoxApproach.
+## Target companies so that you avoid wasting time. #whiteBoxApproach

 It’s more effective to search for “best software companies in x country” or “companies that sponsor visa in x” country.
 And apply there first.